Since colds are caused by a virus for which there’s no cure, there isn’t one easy fix to prevent them from happening or make them go away.

 Use a humidifier

-Using a humidifier in the room where you sleep can help clear nasal passages.
+Using a humidifier in the room where you sleep can help keep nasal passages clearer.

-Honey is soothing for your throat and may help decrease coughing.
+Honey can be soothing for your throat and may help decrease coughing.

 Antibiotics don’t work to treat the common cold.
-Antibiotics only work to treat bacterial infections, while colds are typically caused by a virus.
+Antibiotics only work to treat bacterial infections, and colds are typically caused by a virus.

 If you develop a secondary infection caused by bacteria, you’ll need to speak with a doctor about different treatment options.